 - 20mg or more of fentanyl

 Drug crime penalties in Moniteau County, MO are severe, but we know how to scrutinize every detail of your case to uncover weaknesses in the prosecution’s arguments.
-While every case is different, here’s how our drug crimes attorneys can help build a robust defense strategy:
+While every case is different, here’s how our drug crimes attorneys can help build a powerful defense strategy:

-Fighting Unreasonable Search and Seizure
+Fighting Unlawful Search and Seizure

 Under the Fourth Amendment, evidence obtained through an illegal search or seizure cannot be used against you.
 If law enforcement lacked probable cause or failed to obtain a valid warrant, we’ll push to have that evidence excluded.
 This could be the key to reducing your charges or getting a dismissal.